Vortextbloons/Runtime-Arena/README.md

 ## Status

-The command-line benchmark workflow is implemented for Rust, Go, TypeScript, Python, and LuaJIT across **nbody**, **shortest-path**, and **aggregation**.
+The command-line benchmark workflow is implemented for Rust, Go, TypeScript, Python, LuaJIT, and C++ across **nbody**, **shortest-path**, **aggregation**, and **barrier-wave**.
 It includes deterministic datasets, independent Go validation, result-schema validation, terminal rankings, and one incrementally maintained canonical result snapshot.

-**Barrier Wave** is an additional workload with committed datasets and checker support; language implementations are in progress and not yet part of the full five-language matrix.
+**Barrier Wave** is an additional workload with committed datasets and checker support; C++ is implemented, and language implementations for the remaining languages are in progress and not yet part of the full six-language matrix.

 The SvelteKit web interface remains optional scaffolding and is not required for benchmark execution.